 DP: I’m prepared to take out a second mortgage to have the best tree and then throw it to the curb a week later all in the name of misguided tradition.
 Name your price cretin.

 Salesman: $500 and your immortal soul signed over in blood.

-DP: I can give you $25 and my neighbours cat.
+DP: I can give you $50 and what’s left of my Starbucks latte.

 And with that I tied the tree to my car and made for home as vehicles slowed to catch a glimpse of the radiant glory that shone from my cars roof.
-Children pointed, joggers froze in mid stride, and grown men fell to the ground crying.
+Children pointed.
+Joggers froze in mid stride.
+Grown men fell to the ground crying.
 But this was only a foretaste of what was to come next…